Rsantct/pAudio/doc/README.md

 The solution is to remove the "quarantine" attribute from the binary using the xattr command.

-Open a a terminal and run:
+Open a terminal and run:

     xattr -d com.apple.quarantine ~/bin/camilladsp